nhsengland/datascience/docs/our_work/ai-skunkworks.md

 * Working code, published under an Open Source license on Github
 * A technical report, detailing methodology and findings

-**Co-production** means that regardless of the project and the presence or absence of external contractors and partners, we would always work in a collaborative way, by bringing everyone involved around the table: data scientists, data engineers, experts of ML techinques, ethicists, regulation advisers, clinical and non-clinical NHS colleagues, and so on.
+**Co-production** means that regardless of the project and the presence or absence of external contractors and partners, we would always work in a collaborative way, by bringing everyone involved around the table: data scientists, data engineers, experts of ML techniques, ethicists, regulation advisers, clinical and non-clinical NHS colleagues, and so on.
 The in-house AI Skunkworks team would always provide the steering and technical scrutiny to the project.

 ### Capability building